eggshelly/in4-122-final/README.md

 Go to the directory you have the jar file saved at Type java -jar <filename>.jar (if that doesn’t work then type java -cp <filename>.jar Main)
   >This file is in **in4-122-final-master\in4122.jar**

+**If you cannot run it please refer to the Debugging section of the Design Doc**